Willis Towers Watson Public Limited (NASDAQ:WTW) Stake Lowered by Ensign Peak Advisors Inc

 Ensign Peak Advisors Inc reduced its stake in shares of Willis Towers Watson Public Limited (NASDAQ:WTW – Get Rating) by 28.7% during the 3rd quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
 The institutional investor owned 185,355 shares of the company’s stock after selling 74,708 shares during the period.
 Ensign Peak Advisors Inc’s holdings in Willis Towers Watson Public were worth $37,245,000 as of its most recent SEC filing.

 Other institutional investors and hedge funds have also modified their holdings of the company.
 Parkside Financial Bank & Trust purchased a new position in shares of Willis Towers Watson Public during the 3rd quarter valued at $42,000.
-GHP Investment Advisors Inc. purchased a new position in shares of Willis Towers Watson Public during the 2nd quarter valued at $43,000.
+GHP Investment Advisors Inc. acquired a new stake in shares of Willis Towers Watson Public in the 2nd quarter valued at $43,000.
 Private Trust Co.
-NA purchased a new position in shares of Willis Towers Watson Public during the 2nd quarter valued at $52,000.
-Alta Advisers Ltd purchased a new position in shares of Willis Towers Watson Public during the 3rd quarter valued at $60,000.
+NA acquired a new stake in shares of Willis Towers Watson Public in the 2nd quarter valued at $52,000.
+Alta Advisers Ltd acquired a new stake in shares of Willis Towers Watson Public in the 3rd quarter valued at $60,000.
 Finally, Ellevest Inc. lifted its stake in shares of Willis Towers Watson Public by 32.6% in the 3rd quarter.
 Ellevest Inc. now owns 370 shares of the company’s stock valued at $74,000 after purchasing an additional 91 shares during the last quarter.
 93.77% of the stock is currently owned by hedge funds and other institutional investors.

 Insider Activity at Willis Towers Watson Public

-In related news, insider Julie Jarecke Gebauer sold 3,000 shares of the company’s stock in a transaction dated Tuesday, February 14th.
-The shares were sold at an average price of $246.70, for a total value of $740,100.00.
-Following the sale, the insider now owns 85,050 shares of the company’s stock, valued at $20,981,835.
-The transaction was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.
 In other Willis Towers Watson Public news, insider Julie Jarecke Gebauer sold 3,000 shares of the company’s stock in a transaction dated Tuesday, February 14th.
 The shares were sold at an average price of $246.70, for a total transaction of $740,100.00.
 Following the sale, the insider now directly owns 85,050 shares of the company’s stock, valued at $20,981,835.
 The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this link.
-Also, insider Anne Donovan Bodnar sold 5,000 shares of the company’s stock in a transaction dated Thursday, February 9th.
-The stock was sold at an average price of $253.94, for a total transaction of $1,269,700.00.
-Following the sale, the insider now directly owns 9,164 shares in the company, valued at $2,327,106.16.
+In other Willis Towers Watson Public news, insider Anne Donovan Bodnar sold 5,000 shares of the company’s stock in a transaction dated Thursday, February 9th.
+The shares were sold at an average price of $253.94, for a total transaction of $1,269,700.00.
+Following the sale, the insider now directly owns 9,164 shares of the company’s stock, valued at $2,327,106.16.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this link.
+Also, insider Julie Jarecke Gebauer sold 3,000 shares of the company’s stock in a transaction that occurred on Tuesday, February 14th.
+The stock was sold at an average price of $246.70, for a total transaction of $740,100.00.
+Following the transaction, the insider now owns 85,050 shares in the company, valued at $20,981,835.
 The disclosure for this sale can be found here.
 0.83% of the stock is currently owned by insiders.

 Analyst Ratings Changes